 The simple openwork crochet purse presented here is the first of three that are crocheted in the sequence of six purse instructions from Penélopé that I’ve been translating.
 The source text includes a plate illustrating five of them.
 A comparison between the instructions and the illustrations reveals several errors in the way they are cross referenced.
 The author confirms and corrects this in a separate note following a later instruction for a knitted purse.
 This emends the associations between the plate and the instructions, and indicates the one that is not illustrated.

-There is a mismatch nonetheless between one of the illustrations and the instructions keyed to it.
+There is a mismatch nonetheless between one of the drawings and the instructions keyed to it.
 Illustration A, which appears below, is linked with the Louisiana-style purse described in an earlier post.
 However, that purse is made by simple looping, which produces a horizontal rather than a diagonal mesh, nor do the instructions for it result in anything that otherwise resembles illustration A. The openwork crochet purse was initially keyed to illustration E in obvious error and subsequently re-identified as the one that is unillustrated.
 The instructions produce a chain mesh that remains a basic form of openwork crochet (and also appears in earlier passementerie).
 Its appearance is fully consistent with illustration A — matching it far more closely than do any of the other instructions — although the image includes ornamental detail not described in the text.
 (Illustration E will appear in a later post about the purse to which it belongs.)

 A HOOKED PURSE, IN SIMPLE OPENWORK CROCHET